carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The ``llvm.objectsize`` intrinsic takes two arguments.
+The ``llvm.objectsize`` intrinsic takes three arguments.
 The first argument is a pointer to or into the ``object``.
-The second argument is a boolean and determines whether ``llvm.objectsize`` returns 0 (if true) or -1 (if false) when the object size is unknown.
-The second argument only accepts constants.
+The second argument determines whether ``llvm.objectsize`` returns 0 (if true) or -1 (if false) when the object size is unknown.
+The third argument controls how ``llvm.objectsize`` acts when ``null`` is used as its pointer argument.
+If it's true and the pointer is in address space 0, ``null`` is treated as an opaque value with an unknown number of bytes.
+Otherwise, ``llvm.objectsize`` reports 0 bytes available when given ``null``.

+The second and third arguments only accept constants.

 Semantics:
 """"""""""